CourtHive/tods-competition-factory/documentation/docs/governors/event-governor.md

 ## deleteFlightProfileAndFlightDraws

 Removes flightProfiles and all associated drawDefinitions from a specified event.
+See examples: [Delete Entire Flight Profile](../concepts/events/flights.mdx#delete-entire-flight-profile).

 ```js
 engine.deleteFlightProfileAndFlightDraws({